EASYMAK777/employee-tracker/README.md

   Juan Flores

   ## Tests
   first you must npm i and dependancies will download into the file.
-Once you have installed dependancies you just type in node index.js in the built in terminal.
-Fill in the information asked and viola a readme is generated
+Once you have installed dependancies you just type in node tracker.js in the built in terminal.

   ## Questions

-  Contact me if you have questions at [GitHub](hittp:github.com/undefined) Or, email me at undefined.
+  Contact me if you have questions at [GitHub](hittp:github.com/easymak777) Or, email me at jplocallawncare@gmail.com